 Several killed in attack in Germany's Wuerzburg: Police

-BERLIN: Several people were killed and others injured on Friday (Jun 25) in the southern German city of Wuerzburg, police said, with media reporting a knife attack.
+BERLIN: A 24-year-old Somalian man killed three people on Friday (Jun 25) in an attack in the southern German city of Wuerzburg that also left several others injured, some of them seriously, police said.

+"The man, who lives in Wuerzburg, was hit by a police bullet but his life is not in danger," police added on Twitter.

 "The attacker was overpowered after the police used firearms.
 There are several injured as well as fatalities," said police on Twitter, without giving details on the suspect's motives.